 Thinking: the Ego and the Me

-The true self is completely overwhelmed by the force of the ego.
+Our human self is completely overwhelmed by the ego’s forcefulness.
 It is literally devoured and takes on a type of mutation (which manifest in form of the “me”).
 This “me” mutation then blinds each of us to the simplicity of the one truth and oneness of life.